Dana-Nurse/recycle_project/recipe.md

     def get_recycling_summary(self):
         # Returns:
-        #   A summary of the total amount recycled by material type
+        #   A summary of the total amount recycled material
         # Side-effects:
         #   Computes and returns a summary of all recycling entries
         pass # No code here yet